Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 Play Caption

-Daniela has recently mentioned this in a video about the passive voice in Italian, so it has come up again.
-And it's time to do some explaining.
+Daniela has mentioned this in a video about the passive voice in Italian.
+So maybe it's time to do some explaining.
 We'll get there, little by little, but let's back up a bit, hoping to make things clear as we go.
 In fact, let's back way up.

 The passive voice goes with transitive verbs!